 The iCandy 'Ride-On-Board' will fit all Peach models from 2018 onwards.
 For previous Peach models there are many universal toddler boards available.
 We recommend taking your iCandy to your local Baby shop and trying their range.
 The Orange and Lime models have a built in RIDE-ON-BOARD.

 How do I clean the fabrics on my pram?

-We recommend gentle spot cleaning with soft fabric cloth and mild dish washing detergent.
+We recommend gentle spot cleaning with a soft fabric cloth and mild detergent.